 Arts & Culture

 With high-quality theater productions and concerts, fascinating museums and historic homesteads, and a diverse community of incredibly talented artists and craftspeople, the North Country is a region bursting with creativity and culture.
+The arts and culture of the North Country are unlike any other!

 At the center of the area’s arts scene are two arts centers, the Tillotson Center and the Great North Woods Center for the Arts.
 The Tillotson Center in downtown Colebrook is home to a large art gallery that exhibits work by local artists and a 171-seat theater that hosts live stage productions, movies, concerts and more.
 The Tillotson Center also houses the Colebrook Area Historical Society annex, which is full of the region’s history.